Rhabdomyolysis - Causes | Symptoms | Diagnosis | Treatment

 The following are the possible complications of rhabdomyolysis:

 As long as this condition is detected and treated early, the prognosis or treatment outcome is good.
 Most cases of rhabdomyolysis are reversible.
-But in severe cases, kidney damage and electrolyte imbalance will need hospitalization and regular dialysis.
+However, in severe cases, kidney damage and electrolyte imbalance will need hospitalization and regular dialysis.

 Frequently Asked Questions